EGI-Federation/egi-notebooks-hub/README.md

-# egi-notebooks-hub
+# EGI Notebooks - Hub image

-EGI Notebooks - Hub image
+Jupyterhub with minor adjustments to make it EGI friendly